Are Sleep Disturbances a Common Symptom of Fibromyalgia?

 During sleep, individuals with fibromyalgia are constantly interrupted by bursts of brain activity similar to the activity that occurs in the brain when they are awake.
 Tests in sleep labs done on individuals with fibromyalgia have shown that people with fibromyalgia experience interruptions in deep sleep.
 These interruptions limit the amount of time they spend in deep sleep.
 As a result, their body is unable to rejuvenate itself.

-Studies show that more than 75% of people diagnosed with fibromyalgia feel stiffness in the morning when they get up.
+Studies show that most people diagnosed with fibromyalgia feel stiffness in the morning when they get up.
 The stiffness is extensive -- affecting the muscles and joints of the back, arms, and legs.
 It makes them feel the need to "loosen up" after getting out of bed before beginning their usual activities.

 Some people with fibromyalgia report that the morning stiffness may last only a few minutes, but in general, it is usually very noticeable for more than 15 to 20 minutes each day.
 In some cases, though, the stiffness lasts for hours, and in others it seems to be present all day.